ECT treatment in San Antonio, TX

 What kind of medications will I receive during the treatment?

-Upon arrival to the ECT suite, an IV (intravenous line) will placed and will be used to give you all the required medications.
+Upon arrival to the ECT suite, an IV (intravenous line) will be placed and will be used to give you all the required medications.
 You will receive medicines that will reduce mouth secretions, decrease irregular heartbeats, relax your muscles, and put you to sleep.
 A more in‐depth discussion of the medications, their purpose, and their side effects is absolutely welcomed and can be had with the anesthesia provider who is present on the day of your treatment.

 How many treatments will I need?